Spotlight on the Champ’seed Foundation Alumni

 Career-High Ranking 4th (WTA)

-Early bloomer Cori “Coco” Gauff (USA) left the foundation in 2018 at the age of 14 after securing a major sponsorship deal.
+Early boomer Cori "Coco" Gauff (USA) left the foundation in 2018 at the age of 14 after securing a major sponsorship deal.
 Then, she went on to achieve remarkable success and won her first title on the professional circuit in Linz (Austria) in 2019.
-She reached the round of 16 at Wimbledon in 2019 and at the Australian Open in 2020.
-Today, she has two singles titles and five women’s doubles titles on the WTA Tour.
+Today, she has five singles titles and eight women's doubles titles on the WTA Tour.
 In 2021, she reached a Grand Slam final for the first time in doubles at the US Open, then in singles at Roland-Garros in 2022.
 In 2023, she clinched a WTA 1000 title at the Cincinnati Masters, her biggest title to-date.